sjbrown/misc_work/genesis/rules.md

 around the numbered circles taking one step for every point scored.
 Once your marker "sets foot" in the spotlight, take a "10 Chip" and continue forward.

-Two musicians can't be in the same spot on the stage, so two Player Markers can't be in the same spot either, so, if there's a player marker occupying the next spot, just skip over them.
+Two musicians can't be in the same spot on the stage, so Player Markers can't be in the same spot either, so, if there's a Player Marker occupying the next spot, just skip over them.

 For example, if your Player Marker was in the "Start" spot, and another